 In July 2013, the federal banking agencies published final rules establishing a new comprehensive capital framework for U.S. banking organizations.
 The rules implemented the "Basel III" regulatory capital reforms and changes required by the Dodd-Frank act.
 Basel III refers to various documents released by the Basel Committee on Banking Supervision.
-The new rules became effective for the Company and the Bank in January 2015, with some rules being transitioned into full effectiveness over two-to-four years.
+The new rules became effective for the Bank in January 2015, with some rules being transitioned into full effectiveness over two-to-four years.
 The new rules, among other things, introduced a new capital measure called Common Equity Tier 1 ("CET1"), increased the Tier 1 capital ratio requirement, changed the total assets utilized in the Tier 1 leverage ratio calculation from total assets at quarter-end to total average assets during the quarter, changed the risk-weighting of certain assets for purpose of risk-based capital ratios, created an additional capital conservation buffer over the required capital ratios, and changed what qualified as capital for purposes of meeting various capital requirements.

-As of September 30, 2018, the most recent regulatory guidelines categorize the Bank as "well capitalized" under the framework for prompt corrective action.
-The Bank and the Company must maintain minimum capital ratios as set forth in the tables below.
-As of September 30, 2018, management believes that the Bank and the Company meet all capital adequacy requirements to which they are subject.
+As of September 30, 2019, the most recent regulatory guidelines categorize the Bank as "well capitalized" under the framework for prompt corrective action.
+The Bank must maintain minimum capital ratios as set forth in the tables below.
+As of September 30, 2019, management believes that the Bank meets all capital adequacy requirements to which it is subject.